 It’s your first time on the snow and ski equipment is extremely pricey – do yourself a financial favour and rent all your gear.
 When getting fitted for your ski boots be sure that they fit well without any pain or discomfort.
 If you feel the boots you’ve been given don’t quite fit right, take the time to ensure you have a pair that feel good, your feet will thank you.

 You can always tell on the hill who has taken the time to have a lesson and who hasn’t.
+For all inclusive New Zealand ski lesson packages (rentals and lift pass) or customised options, contact Ski New Zealand.
 Those who took a lesson are skiing down the mountain with confidence, laughing and smiling with their family, those who didn’t are on the ground, skis off, close to tears.
 If you don’t want to spend your whole holiday in a lesson, that’s fine too – look at the possibility of taking a few half day lessons, just be sure that before you go out on your own, you have learned to control your speed, stop, and turn confidently.
 Lessons are not just about learning to ski or snowboard, they are also about safety.
 Your instructor will teach you about the Alpine Responsibility Code and how to enjoy the mountain in a safe manner.
 Lessons will ensure you are on your way to fully enjoy your skiing experience sooner.

 HOT TIP #1: It’s tempting for a family with young children to leave the kids in ski school every day.
 For some children, this is a great option, but know your kids and know their limits.
 Only give them as much skiing as they can handle or they will wind up hating it.
 Let the kids choose how much skiing they want to do, this way it will stay fun.